 Seth Sandler is a musician, educator, researcher, developer, tinkerer and artist.
 He has a degree in Interdisciplinary Computing and the Arts with an emphasis in Music from the University of California, San Diego.
 His background involves both music and art and he often focuses on how they relate.
 Seth has taught music and leadership at High Schools throughout the Southern California area and is currently pursuing research and development in the area of natural user and multi-touch interfaces.

 Tunable, the most intuitive visual toolkit for musicians.

 Tunable is a chromatic tuner, tone/chord generator and metronome that helps you learn to play steadily, in tune, and on beat.
 Featuring a unique “tuning history” display for visualizing pitch over time, Tunable is the perfect toolkit for professional and beginning musicians.

-While developing our next app, Tunable, we were having a hard time deciding on a App Icon.
-So, I build a handy tool, IconDrop, to help us visualize our icon designs against others in our category.
+While developing our next app, Tunable, we were having a hard time deciding on an App Icon.
+So, I built a handy tool, IconDrop, to help us visualize our icon designs against others in our category.
 Try it out yourself by clicking ‘live preview’ below.

 Buzzed was an iOS application that allowed people to order, pay, and pickup food and drinks through their phones.
 I was co-founder and iOS developer on the project.

 Pirate or Ninja helps you and your matees discover, experience and conquer the world around you.
 Play with your friends to conquer over 750,000 locations to unlock content and special perks.
 Train your pirate or ninja skills with massive social battles to become the ultimate pirate or ninja.
 This was an app released on the AppStore but has since been shut down.